-Once you start reading, the clever word play jumps out at you straightaway.
+Once you start reading, the clever wordplay jumps out at you straight away.
 This text lends itself to the teaching of phonics as the use of alternative graphemes is purposeful and playful.
-There are many possibilties to this text – as you carry on travelling through the pages with Fly, you can see its potential in EYS practice – mark making – emerging writers would be engaged and willing to follow the trail of Fly equipped with markers.
+There are many possibilities to this text – as you carry on travelling through the pages with Fly, you can see its potential in EYS practice – mark making – emerging writers would be engaged and willing to follow the trail of Fly equipped with markers.

 Philosophy is another thread that you could weave into teaching with this book.
 Without giving too much away, questions that came to my mind:

 - What is the best way to move forward?

 - Is it always possible to move forward in a straight line?

 Fly Flies’ universal theme is to celebrate individuality.
 At the end, there was a feeling of a light coming on when you’ve been in the dark for a while.
 The clever use of a simple colour palette – white, yellow and black – is highly striking.
 The story ends at its brightest point – the Fly’s brightest point.
 She is empowered.
 She finds her way to take flight; find her light.

 It’s a lovely, lovely book.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.